suryasjith/PowerGrid-BlockchainProject/README.md

 1.Select Customer account and and make sure it is connected 2.Go http://localhost:3000/signup or click User on navbar, Provide user category and click register
 ```
-**Step 4:** Buytokens as customer
+**Step 4:** Add reading as customer
 ```
 Provide token quantity in Buytoken form and click submit eg:Token Amount:2
 ```
-**Step 5:** Buywater as customer
+**Step 5:** Add grid shared as customer
 ```
-1.select water exchange to purchase by selecting cluster in AVAILABLE WATER EXCHANGES 2.copy exchange address from the exchange list
+1.select grid share to purchase by selecting cluster in AVAILABLE Consumer Id 2.copy share address from the power share list
-3.Paste to Exchange Address field in Buy Water form 4.provide details for purchase
+3.Paste to Share Address field in get tokens form 4.provide details for completion
 eg:
 Exchange Address:0xc839f437752f95a86ed2f8DDb27843DfFAF377ea
-WaterType:Drinking
+connectionType:Shared
-Water Quantity(kl):2
+Shared Quantity(kl):2
 Delivery Cluster:South kerala
 Delivery Location:tvm
 contact no:1234567789
 ```
-**Step 6:** Trigger Delivery as Water-Exchange
+**Step 6:** Trigger SharedGrid as Total tokens
 ```
-1.Select Water-Exchange account and and make sure it is connected 2.Go http://localhost:3000/exchangesignup or click Exchange on navbar 3.click deliver button on DELIVERY PENDING LIST
+1.Select Shared account and and make sure it is connected 2.Go http://localhost:3000/powersignup or click Exchange on navbar 3.click generate bill button on Get bill
 ```
-**Step 7:** Trigger Delivery confirmation as Customer
+**Step 7:** Trigger Bill confirmation as Customer
 ```
 1.Select Customer account and and make sure it is connected 2.Go http://localhost:3000/user or click User on navbar 3.click Received button on DELIVERED LIST
 ```
-**Step 8:** Selltokens as Water-Exchange
+**Step 8:** SellTokens as Rewards
 ```
-1.Select water-exchange account and and make sure it is connected 2.Go http://localhost:3000/exchangesignup or click Exchange on navbar 3.Enter the quantity to sell in sellTokens form
+1.Select powerShare account and and make sure it is connected 2.Go http://localhost:3000/exchangesignup or click Exchange on navbar 3.Enter the quantity to sell in sell Tokens form

 ```
-**Step 9:** To Reject delivery as Customer
+**Step 9:** To Reject Bill as Customer
 ```
 Repeat Steps from step 4 to 6
 1.Select Customer account and and make sure it is connected